chuasweechin/appointment-management/README.md

 ### How to run:
 1. Update Database.ConnectionString property in "./AppointmentManagement/appsettings.Development.json" to your PostgresSQL setup
-2. In your terminal, cd to "./AppointmentManagement" and run the below command.
+2. In "./AppointmentManagement" and run the below command.
 This will build the api and setup the database with seed data.
     - dotnet restore
     - dotnet build
     - dotnet tool install --global dotnet-ef
     - dotnet ef database update
+    - dotnet run
 3. Launch the application at https://localhost:5001/swagger/index.html

 ### Built using: